(Revised Spring 2015)

-Section XIII - Each committee Chairperson should submit to the Executive Director a written report relative to committee functions.
+Section VIII - Each committee Chairperson should submit to the Executive Director a written report relative to committee functions.
 This report should be received a minimum of seven (7) days prior to each Association Business Meeting.

 Article VII - Archives

 Section I - The Official Archives of the LCIRSA shall be maintained under the direction of the Executive Director.